run-crank/cog-salesforce/README.md

 # Salesforce Cog

-This is an Automaton Cog for Salesforce, providing steps and assertions for you to validate the state and behavior of your Salesforce instance.
+This is a [Crank][what-is-crank] Cog for Salesforce, providing steps and assertions for you to validate the state and behavior of your Salesforce instance.

 * [Installation](#installation)
 * [Usage](#usage)